strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 The Content Manager is a core plugin of Strapi.
 It is a feature that is always activated by default and cannot be deleted.
 It is accessible both when the application is in a development and production environment.

 The Content Manager is divided into 2 categories, both displayed in the main navigation: *Collection types* and *Single types*.
 Each category contains the available collection and single content-types, which were created beforehand using the Content-Types Builder.
-From these 2 categories, admin panel users can create, manage, and publish content.
+From these 2 categories, administrators can create, manage, and publish content.

 ::: tip 💡 TIP
-Click the search icon <Fa-Search /> in the main navigation to use a text search and find one of you content types more quickly!
+Click the search icon <Fa-Search /> in the main navigation to use a text search and find one of your content types more quickly!
 :::

 ## Collection types